Engine misfires, can cause the driver to feel, a jerking motion while driving.

-On engines with waste spark distributorless ignition systems, misfire codes for any cylinders that share a common coil would tell you the coil is the likely problem.
+NOTE: On engines with waste spark distributorless ignition systems.
+Misfire codes for any cylinders that share a common coil, would tell you the coil is the likely problem.

-If a coil-on-plug (COP) ignition system has a misfire that only affects one cylinder, swapping coils between two cylinders is a quick way to see if the misfire changes cylinders.
+If a coil on plug (COP) ignition system has a misfire that only affects one cylinder.
+Then, swapping coils between two cylinders, is a quick way to see if the misfire, changes cylinders.
 When the misfire follows the new location of the coil, it confirms the coil is bad.
-If there’s no change, the misfire is being caused by a bad plug, a compression problem or a lean fuel condition in that cylinder.
+And, what if there is no change at all.
+Then, the misfire is being caused by a bad plug, a compression problem or a lean fuel condition.

 Lean Engine Misfires

-The lean misfire is another common reason for an engine “miss”—this is due to an imbalanced air/fuel ratio (too much air/too little fuel).
-Since an engine needs a richer (more fuel) mixture for a smooth idle, this problem may be more noticeable when the vehicle is idling.
-The lean misfire may decrease or disappear as the engine speed increases because the efficiency of the volumetric flow into the combustion chambers increases dramatically.
-This is one reason why a vehicle gets better mileage on the freeway than in the city.
+The lean misfire, may decrease or disappear, as the engine speed increases.
+Because, the efficiency of the volumetric flow, into the combustion chambers, increases dramatically.
+This is one reason why a vehicle gets, better mileage on the highway than in the city.

 You Could Have A Lean Misfire Caused By:

-A misfire caused by uneven ratio of air to fuel is almost always caused by too much oxygen.
-This makes for a weak ignition that will leave your car struggling for power.
-The most common cause will be the O2 or air mass sensor malfunction.
-This is an easy fix that you can do yourself.
-Less common is too much gas in comparison with the amount of air causing the misfire.
-This will most likely be caused by a fuel injector leak and will cause all of the cylinders to misfire.
+A misfire caused by uneven ratio of air to fuel, is almost always caused by, too much oxygen.
+This makes for a weak ignition, that will leave your car struggling for power.
+The most common cause will be, the (O2) or (MAF) sensor malfunction.
+This is an easy fix, that you can do yourself.
+Less common, is too much gas in comparison, with the amount of air causing the misfire.
+This will most likely be caused by, a fuel injector leak.
+And, will usually cause all of the cylinders to misfire.

-- A leaking head gasket or intake manifold gasket
+- A leaking head gasket or intake gasket.

 Sometimes, the engine has nothing to do with a misfire.
-One common cause for “jerky” performance that feels like a misfire is a problem in the transmission and its ability to properly up- or down-shift.
-If the misfire occurs during higher speeds, it could be a problem with the operation of the overdrive gear or a chattering clutch in the Lockup Torque Converter.
-If the vehicle jerks or feels like it is “missing” during deceleration, it could be due to harsh transmission downshifts, badly warped rotors, out of round brake drums, and/or sticking brake pads or brake shoes.
+So, there is one common cause for “jerky” performance, that feels like a misfire.
+And, this is a problem in the transmission, and its ability to properly up or down shift.
+If the misfire occurs during higher speeds.
+Then, it could be a problem, with the overdrive gear or a chattering clutch, in the lockup torque converter.
+If the vehicle jerks or feels like it is “missing” during deceleration, it could be due to harsh transmission downshifts.
+Furthermore, badly warped rotors, out of round brake drums, and or sticking brake pads or brake shoes.